spelton22/CPSC350_FA21_ASSIGNMENT4_PELTON-/README.md

 fun with stacks

 1. Sophie Pelton -- 2370862 -- spelton@chapman.edu -- CPSC350-01 -- Assignment 4
-2. DNAComplement.h -- DNAComplement.cpp -- FileProcessor.h -- FileProcessor.cpp -- GenStack.cpp -- RPNCalc.h -- RPNCalc.cpp -- DoublyLinkedList.cpp -- main.cpp -- Makefile -- REAME.md
+2. DNAComplement.h -- DNAComplement.cpp -- FileProcessor.h -- FileProcessor.cpp -- GenStack.cpp -- RPNCalc.h -- RPNCalc.cpp -- main.cpp -- Makefile -- REAME.md
 3. no known compile errors.
+For DNAComplement.cpp, if the line from the file is in lower case, I cast it to upper case when I am checking the character and then when I write it to the file it is the upper case verion for A, T, C, and G.

 4.references used: